b005t3r/Starling-Extension-BatchRenderer/README.md

 Creating a custom geometry
 --------------------------

 With *VertexFormat* ready, it's time to create.
 Please note subclassing is not necessary - you could use *GeometryData* instance and pass your custom vertex format in the constructor.
-However, creating a subclass makes accessing custom geometry properties more rasyeasy and clear, so this approach is adviced.
+However, creating a subclass makes accessing custom geometry properties more easy and clear, so this approach is adviced.

 ```as3
 public class TexturedGeometryData extends GeometryData {